rml-lee/MYSQL-Tableau-Customer-Flights-Project/Findings-Analysis.md

 ![Dual Combination](https://github.com/rml-lee/MYSQL-Tableau-Customer-Flights-Project/assets/160198611/02ff4248-7db4-453a-90a1-80d579626c3f)

-- The Churn Rate overall has been relatively low, hovering around 1% throughout the year of 2018.
+- The churn rate overall has been relatively low, hovering around 1% throughout the year of 2018.
 This indicates that there’s a high level of customer retention.

 - The small decline in churn rate during the second quarter is likely due to the amount of new customers obtained during the 2018 promotion.